sagemathinc/cocalc/src/dev/laptop/README.md

 - Install rethinkDB >= 2.1.5
 - Make sure "python" is python2, and that the yaml module is installed: `pip install pyyaml --user`

 ## The servers

+Explicitly start each of the following scripts in their own terminal session (they will run in the foreground).
+Make sure to set the environment with `source smc-env` first:

+- `./start_rethinkdb.py`

+- `./start_hub.py`

+- `./start_webpack.py`

+##  Running all servers at once with tmux

 Type

     ./tmux-start-all

 to create a single tmux session with each of the servers running.
-Alternatively, explicitly start each of the following scripts in their own terminal session (they will run in the foreground):

-- `./start_rethinkdb.py`

-- `./start_hub.py`

-- `./start_webpack.py`

 ## Use it